BrockWW/Nuclear-FossilFuel_Energy/Roadmap.md

 ## Analyze
 To streamline the analysis process we combined the fossil fuel fuel consumption data with the uranium consumption data and stretched the dates to go from 1949 to 2023, inserting a #N/A value when a year was missing data from any field.
 Similarly, we combined the fossil fuel CO2 and nuclear waste produced data and again stretched the dates to go from 1949 to 2023.
 Combining the data allows us to create plots and calculate new fields that all span from 1949 to 2023, where any missing data is not shown in plots and is given as a #N/A if any value in the calculations are missing.

-Starting with the base data, we looked at trends in electricity generated per year by source, fuel consumed per year per source, and waste produced oer year by source to better understand the data we are working with.
-We are able to plot values associated with coal, natural gas, petroleum, wood, other fossil gases, and uranium sources for the first two plots, but lack the CO2 emission data for burning wood and other fossil gases so they are not represented in the waste produced plot.
+Starting with the base data, we looked at trends in electricity generated per year by source, fuel consumed per year per source, and waste produced per year by source for coal, natural gas, petroleum, and nuclear sources.

 We calculated several new fields that look at the relationships between electricity production, fuel consumption, and waste production which we list below with their units:
 - Kilowatthours of electricity generated per metric ton of fuel consumed